 Traditional time series anomaly detection is designed to track handpicked metrics, using carefully curated approaches such as closest neighbor, local outlier factor (LOF), or moving average (ARMA) based outliers.
 This can help catch problems in critical user facing metrics.
 But it has downsides:

-The Zebrium approach is very different.
-Instead of requiring a user to handpick the right metrics and the right outlier algorithms, it takes advantage of the fact that when software incidents occur, they almost never impact just one metric.
-For example, memory contention on a node will impact multiple containers.
-Similarly, network bottlenecks can impact latency for many operations which show up in multiple metrics.
+Zebrium has taken a very different approach.
+Instead of requiring a user to handpick the right metrics and the right outlier algorithms, it takes advantage of the fact that when software incidents occur, any anomalous metrics are probably useful to help explain the problem.
+And often there will be multiple correlated anomalous metrics.
+For example, memory contention on a node will impact multiple containers resulting in multiple anomalous memory metrics.
+But you might also see anomalous disk latency metrics (due to increased swapping because of a memory shortage), etc. Similarly, network bottlenecks can impact latency for many operations which show up in multiple metrics.

-So the Zebrium approach works by detecting unusually correlated pockets of metric anomalies.
+What makes Zebrium’s approach possible is that it uses logs, or an external signal, to know when there is a problem.
+It then looks for unusually correlated metric anomalies.
 This achieves superior results to other approaches that focus on catching just one anomaly in one metric.

-The Zebrium approach has several advantages: it can act on all metrics, not just a handpicked few.
+The Zebrium approach can also act on all metrics, not just a handpicked few.
 And it no longer requires extensive curation or tuning of the algorithms – just detecting new max, min, plateaus and sharp changes is enough.
-It also catches completely new failure modes and does a great job at filtering out the noise by picking out the hotspots of correlated anomalies that are indicators of real problems.
+Finally, the anomalous metrics that Zebrium catches tend to be extremely helpful when presented with correlated anomalous log events, to help explain the root cause of an incident.

 ML in general uses statistical models to make predictions.
 For monitoring logs, a useful prediction would be the ability to classify whether a particular log event, or set of events, are causing a real incident that requires action to resolve.
 Another useful prediction would be to correlate an incident to the root cause so users can easily rectify the issue.